Pioneer Special Programs

-Pioneer Special Classrooms are a way-point.
+Pioneer Special Programs classrooms are a way-point.
 Pioneer classrooms serve as a refuge for students who have severe emotional disorders that prevent them from succeeding at a neighborhood school.

 Portland Public Schools established Pioneer in the late 1990s for students who have significant emotional and social challenges.
 The idea was and is to provide therapeutic support within an educational context in a way that enables students to return to their neighborhood classrooms.
 The program has dual purposes: To provide both education and mental health services to students who otherwise might have to leave the district to get appropriate services.

-The program consists of six elementary school classrooms, five middle school classrooms, four high school classrooms and four functional life skills classrooms k-12.
-Each classroom is served by a .5 therapist, a certified teacher and at least two para-educators.
+The program consists of six elementary school classrooms, five middle school classrooms, four high school classrooms and four functional life skills classrooms K-12.
+Each classroom is served by a .5 therapist, a certified teacher and at least two paraeducators.
 The classrooms typically have up to 12 students.
-These programs operate at four separate school sites at two campuses.
+These programs operate at several different school sites on multiple campuses.